Frequently Asked Questions - Freshmen Sessions

 I am flying in for the day from a neighbor island to attend an NSO 1-day session.
 How much time might I need to leave campus to make it to the airport and not miss anything important?

-We suggest that you expect to stay on campus at least until 5:30pm in case you want to visit the Campus Center Ticket and Information office or go on an optional residential hall tour.
-Additionally, the traffic at the time that NSO ends typically is during Oahu's rush hour.
+Particiapnts should expect to stay on campus at least until 5:30pm.
+Additionally, the traffic at the time NSO ends is typically during O'ahu's rush hour.